 MS. FERTIG: That's what I said.
-I said I feel this provides the road map of actions that needs to be taken and in transmitting it to the board we're just doing the next step so that you can transmit, you know, so that you can implement

-1 these in a timely fashion.
+I said I feel this provides the road map of actions that needs to be taken and in transmitting it to the board we're just doing the next step so that you can transmit, you know, so that you can implement these in a timely fashion.

-And to Ms. Fertig and the MR. JABOUIN: committee, what these audits should do is provide the framework on other areas, too.
+MR. JABOUIN: And to Ms. Fertig and the committee, what these audits should do is provide the framework on other areas, too.
 Because, remember, this is just one type of inspection among many that are there.
 So, you know, we want to have those processes carry over to those other areas as well.
 So that's what I think fundamentally should occur post audit.
 Whether or not it's in an audit or not, are these findings unique to this area or are there other inspection areas, do they have the follow-up and so forth?
 And there's going to be teamwork required as well.
 So there's a lot there for the district to learn from a process standpoint.

 MR. BROLINE: And if I could just add one other thing, you talked about, yes, the report's clear that from the standpoint of those five-year inspections the engineer of record came back and said they're not of a structural nature to prevent them from being recertified which is very important because there's a lot of risk there, so that's very good.
-But also though what was pointed out there, besides that, the five-year inspection is no longer required, but the annual inspection and post hurricane inspection not only continue to be required but have always been required and that wasn't being done. sometimes you might think, well, every five years we're going to look at these things.
-Well, the other Florida building code requirement was they actually do these annually and this makes very good sense, right, after a hurricane to make sure everything is still in good shape.
-And so that's -- and just one last thing I'll make a comment on and that is that you can see from the report that management, I just want to say, was great in terms of their cooperation.
-You can see they're fully in agreement.
-And we did work hard at making sure there was a good clear roadmap.
-Management worked hard on that.
-We really appreciate that.
-And we believe from our perspective as the auditors that those responses do sufficiently and beyond address those concerns and those recommendations.
-So I just want to say that.
+But also though what was pointed out there, besides that, the five-year inspection is no longer required, but the annual as well.
+There is somebody that reports to him that is responsible for the emergency management and he's stepped down to fill into that role with some vacancies on that part, so that's something to be commended.